The HyperTexts

 Michael R. Burch

-The poems below are for the love of my life: my beautiful, sweet, wonderful, captivating wife, Beth.
+These love poems are dedicated to the love of my life: my beautiful, sweet, wonderful, captivating wife, Beth.
 Elizabeth is a nobleeven a regalname.
-Beth is a sweet, gentle, tender name.
-They both suit her, because she combines the best attributes of nobility courage, loyalty and a strong sense of justicewith a sweet, gentle tenderness.
-The "terrible" in my title above, and in the first line of the poem below, is "terrible" in the sense of "inspiring awe."
+Beth is also a sweet, gentle, tender, angelic name.
+They both suit her, because she combines the best attributes of nobilitycourage, loyalty and a strong sense of justicewith a sweet, gentle tenderness.
+The "terrible" in my title above, and in the first line of the poem below, is "terrible" in the sense of "inspiring or invoking awe."

 Enigma